Ruikang-L23/PBS1_GraduatingBadgers/README.md

     `pip install flask`
     `pip install flask_cors`
     `pip install openai==0.28`
+    `pip install pycaption`
-3. Create a system environment variable on your machine with the variable name being "OpenAI" and the variable value being the API key.
+4. Create a system environment variable on your machine with the variable name being "OpenAI" and the variable value being the API key.
 You probably have to restart your PC afterwards.
-4. Start the API on your machine by typing `python api.py` into your terminal.
+5. Start the API on your machine by typing `python api.py` into your terminal.

 **Frontend:**
 1. Navigate to the transcript-front-end folder.